-High-resolution computed tomography of the chest showed bilateral upper lobe bullae with parenchymal and subpleural fibrosis and volume loss with irregular pleural thickening and Haller index (ratio of thoracic width and height, measured from axial CT) of 6.7(Figure 3).
-On pulmonary function test: spirometry was consistent with a severe restrictive pattern with forced expiratory volume in 1 second (FEV1)/forced vital capacity (FVC) ratio of 88.9% with decreased FEV1 1.6 L, 45% and FVC 1.8 L, 40%.
-Given clinical, physiological, and radiological findings, differential diagnoses of familial idiopathic pulmonary fibrosis, advanced pulmonary sarcoidosis, post-tuberculosis fibrothorax, fibrotic hypersensitivity pneumonitis, pulmonary apical fibrocystic disease secondary to ankylosing spondylitis, and idiopathic pleuroparenchymal fibroelastosis were made.
-The patient did not give a history of any similar illness in his family members.
+High-resolution computed tomography (CT) of the chest showed bilateral upper lobe bullae with parenchymal and subpleural fibrosis and volume loss with irregular pleural thickening and a Haller index (ratio of thoracic width and height, measured from axial CT) of 6.7 (Figure 3).
+On the pulmonary function test, spirometry was consistent with a severe restrictive pattern with a forced expiratory volume in 1 second (FEV1)/forced vital capacity (FVC) ratio of 88.9%, with a decreased FEV1 of 1.6 L, 45%, and FVC 1.8 L, 40%.
+Given clinical, physiological, and radiological findings, differential diagnoses of familial idiopathic pulmonary fibrosis, advanced pulmonary sarcoidosis, post-tuberculosis fibrothorax, fibrotic hypersensitivity pneumonitis, pulmonary apical fibrocystic disease secondary to ankylosing spondylitis, and IPPFE were made.
+The patient did not give a history of any similar illnesses in his family members.
 He did not have any features suggestive of connective tissue disorder, and his serum anti-nuclear antibodies and rheumatoid factor were negative, ruling out connective tissue disease-associated interstitial lung disease.
-Due to the uncertainty in diagnosis and non-availability of video-assisted thoracoscopic surgery, a surgical lung biopsy was done by the cardiothoracic surgery team.
+Due to the uncertainty in diagnosis and the nonavailability of video-assisted thoracoscopic surgery, a surgical lung biopsy (SLB) was done by the cardiothoracic surgery team.
 On histopathology, sections from the left upper lobe showed dense collagenous fibrosis composed of hyalinized collagen and fibroelastic foci with minimal inflammation (Figure 4).
-Adjacent preserved lung parenchyma showed intra-alveolar hemosiderin-laden macrophages.
+Adjacent preserved lung parenchyma showed intra-alveolar hemosiderinladen macrophages.
 Sections from the left lung pleura showed dense collagenous fibrosis composed of hyalinized collagen with associated reactive mesothelial hyperplasia (Figure 5).
-Masson trichome special stain highlighted collagenous tissue in the section from lung parenchyma and pleural tissue.
-The patient developed left-sided pneumothorax postoperatively, for which tube thoracostomy was done with a 16 French catheter under local anaesthesia.
-Post tube thoracostomy, the lung did not expand (Figure 6).
-With a diagnosis of idiopathic pleuroparenchymal fibroelastosis, the patient was started on systemic glucocorticoids empirically, even though its benefits are unproven.
+The Masson trichome special stain highlighted collagenous tissue in the section, including lung parenchyma and pleural tissue.
+The patient developed left-sided pneumothorax postoperatively, for which a tube thoracostomy was done with a 16 French catheter under local anesthesia.
+Post-tube thoracostomy, the lung did not expand (Figure 6).
+With a diagnosis of IPPFE, the patient was started on systemic glucocorticoids empirically, even though their benefits are unproven.
 There was no clinical or radiological response after 1 month.
-The patient was offered treatment with pirfenidone and counselled for a lung transplant, but he was not willing to either due to financial restraints.
+The patient was offered treatment with pirfenidone and counseled for a lung transplant, but he was not willing to do either due to financial restraints.
 As the patient had severe pectus excavatum, surgical correction was also advised, but the patient was not willing for that either.
-The patient succumbed to his condition after nine months of diagnosis.
+The patient succumbed to his condition after 9 months of diagnosis.